-The reason marketing consultants need to care about sales metrics is to help their clients (usually marketing leaders and business owners) be successful, given the demands of their jobs.
-A B2B marketer's life is so busy, with numerous projects, tactics and initiatives to manage.
-Plus coordinating internal stakeholders, getting approvals, negotiating budgets with vendors, and measuring results.
-As a result, it’s easy for marketers to get wrapped up in the day-to-day requirements of managing marketing programs.
+Because a B2B marketer's life is so busy - with multiple campaigns and projects underway in any given week, it can be easy for marketers to get wrapped up in the day-to-day requirements of managing marketing programs.
 They might even, from time to time, lose sight of the bigger picture.
 So when a marketing consultant comes along, surely they're just going to talk about the bigger picture being branding, positioning and communications – right?

 A B2B Marketer's Job is Changing